AntonC9018/strlib/readme.md

-# strlib - A c-style string library for c++
+# strlib - A C-style string library for C++

-`strlib` is a really simple library for c-style string manipulation in c++.
-Includes types for a string with a malloc-ed buffer `str_t`, a string view `str_view_t` (either over literal or over a str_t) and a string builder `str_builder_t` and some useful methods over that.
+`strlib` is a really simple library for C-style string manipulation in C++.
+Includes types for a string with a malloc-ed buffer `str_t`, a string view `str_view_t` (either over literal or over a str_t) and a string builder `str_builder_t` and some useful functions over that.

-Every string is both null terminated and has a length field, which makes it very comfortable to use with c's string.h functions.
+Every string is both null terminated and has a length field, which makes it very comfortable to use with C's string.h functions.

 ## Demo